Bond investment 101

 Interest income Taxation: Interest income from bonds is subject to

 federal & state income tax, except for municipal bonds.
-Zero coupon bonds, such
+Zero coupon bonds,

 as T-Bills, still generate interest income and that will be taxed.